Employee Handbook Template

 Use Connecteam, the all-in-one mobile solution

 With Connecteam, you can ensure compliance 24/7 by easily making your employee handbook digital so it’s available anytime, anywhere.
 With direct access via their mobile phone, employees can refer to the handbook for questions or if they need a refresher.
 Managers only need to update the employee handbook once and all employees will have the latest version available immediately.
-Start your free 14 day trial now!
+Start for free!

 Connecteam, the all-in-one solution